Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Methods

 \subsection{Neural Network Perturbation Theory (NNPT)}

-A standard approach trains networks to learn the complete three-body trajectory $\mathbf{r}_E^{(3\text{-body})}(t)$ directly from time input, requiring networks to represent both (1) the dominant Keplerian ellipse—already exactly solvable—and (2) Jupiter's subtle perturbative corrections.
-Our correction-learning framework exploits the natural decomposition

-where $\mathbf{r}_E^{(\text{Kepler})}(t)$ is computed analytically and only the residual $\mathbf{y}(t)$ is learned.
+We now explicitly turn to the core idea underlying our analysis.
+A standard approach trains networks to learn the complete three-body trajectory $\mathbf{r}_E^{(3\text{-body})}(t)$ directly from time input, requiring networks to represent both (1) the dominant Keplerian ellipse---already exactly solvable---and (2) Jupiter's subtle perturbative corrections.
+Our correction-learning NNPT framework exploits the natural decomposition of Eq.~(\ref{eq:residual}) where $\mathbf{r}_E^{(\text{Kepler})}(t)$ is computed analytically and only the residual $\mathbf{y}(t)$ is learned.
 By training networks to predict only $\mathbf{y}(t)$ rather than the full trajectory, we isolate genuinely complex three-body dynamics from the tractable Keplerian baseline.
 The conceptual foundation is directly analogous to standard perturbation theory, with the network encapsulating all subsequent expansion terms.
 The architecture and decomposition are illustrated in Fig.~\ref{fig:nnpt_schematic}.

-The correction signal $\mathbf{y}(t)$ has substantially lower amplitude than the complete trajectory $\mathbf{r}_E^{(3\text{-body})}(t)$ (typically $\|\mathbf{y}\| \ll \|\mathbf{r}_E\|$), dramatically reducing dynamic range networks must represent.
-More fundamentally, network capacity is allocated exclusively to physically meaningful perturbations—genuine three-body effects—rather than redundantly approximating the well-understood Keplerian baseline.
+The perturbative correction $\mathbf{y}(t)$ has a substantially lower amplitude than the complete trajectory $\mathbf{r}_E^{(3\text{-body})}(t)$ (typically $\|\mathbf{y}\| \ll \|\mathbf{r}_E\|$), thus dramatically reducing the dynamic range that the networks must represent.
+More fundamentally, network capacity is allocated exclusively to physically meaningful perturbations---genuine three-body effects---rather than redundantly approximating the well-understood Keplerian baseline.
 This yields over 140-fold parameter reduction compared to full-trajectory approaches~\cite{breen2020}.
-This principle generalizes to any physical system admitting exact-plus-perturbative decomposition:
+Before further discussing details of the three-body gravitational problem at hand, we remark that the simple concept that we employ might generalize to multiple other physical systems admitting a mathematically rigorous and exact solution that is then augmented by perturbative corrections.
+This method may, in principle, be applied to various problems in, e.g.,